Year 11 Visual Communication and Design Units 1 and 2

 This subject will enable you to:

-- Apply the design process to a set task.
+- apply the design process to a set task

-- Strengthen your ability to communicate through visual methods, using drawing and manipulation of text and images.
+- strengthen your ability to communicate through visual methods, using drawing and manipulation of text and images

-- Use both manual and digital design methods.
+- use both manual and digital design methods

-- Use design techniques to develop and improve your original ideas.
+- use design techniques to develop and improve your original ideas

-- Tackle design problems and develop your innovative thinking.
+- tackle design problems and develop your innovative thinking

-- Create final presentation drawings of your designs.
+- create final presentation drawings of your designs

-- Describe and analyse a variety of designs, others and your own.
+- describe and analyse a variety of designs, others and your own

-- Work independently and troubleshoot.
+- work independently and problem solve.

 Requirements

-- Lead pencils (varying grades: 2H – 6B)
+- grey-lead pencils (varying grades: 2H – 6B) and eraser

-- Fine-liner pens (varying thicknesses: 0.25mm, 0.5mm, 0.7mm)
+- fine-liner pens (varying thicknesses: 0.25mm, 0.5mm, 0.7mm)

-- Colour rendering supplies: coloured pencils and/or small set of water-based markers
+- colour rendering supplies: coloured pencils and/or small set of water-based markers

 Things to think about

+Visual Communication and Design requires quite a bit of equipment and that can be quite costly.
 It is important to consider how you might obtain access to the practical equipment and materials for technical drawing, and computer programs.

 You are responsible for staying on top of your folio work, photographing your work and making regular online submissions.